Mammoth Mountain: Volcanic gas discharge

 The tree-kills originally were attributed to a severe drought that affected California in the late 1980s and early 1990s.
 Another idea was that the kills were the result of a pathogen or other biological infestation.
 However, neither idea explained why all trees in the affected areas were killed regardless of age or health.
-Then, in March 1990, a U.S. Forest Service Ranger became ill with suffocation symptoms after being in a snow-covered cabin near Horseshoe Lake.
+Then, in March 1990, a U.S. Forest Service ranger became ill with suffocation symptoms after being in a snow-covered cabin near Horseshoe Lake.

 Measurements around the lake found that restrooms and tents had a greater than 1% CO_{2} concentration (toxic) and a deadly 25% concentration of CO_{2} in a small cabin.
 CO_{2} concentrations of less than 1% are typical and healthy in most soils; however, soil concentrations of CO_{2} in the tree-kill areas ranged from 20% to 90%.
 This overabundance of CO_{2} was found to be the cause of the tree-kills because tree roots need to absorb O2 directly and the high CO_{2} level reduced available O2.
 Researchers also determined that Mammoth releases about 1300 ST of CO_{2} every day.

-As of 2003, the concentration of carbon dioxide in soil gas at Mammoth Mountain is being monitored on a continuous, year-round basis at four sites—three at Horseshoe Lake and one near the base of Chair 19 at the ski area.
+As of 2023, the concentration of carbon dioxide in soil gas at Mammoth Mountain was being monitored on a continuous, year-round basis at Horseshoe Lake, according to the U.S. Geological Survey, at a site where tree root suffocation was observed.